Menu

 Continuing Education Credits

 The National Council of State Boards of Examiners for Speech-Language Pathology and Audiology is approved by the American Academy of Audiology to offer Academy CEUs for this activity.
-The program is worth a maximum of 1.55 CEUs, e.g., 0.60 CEUs for the pre-conference workshop and .95 CEUs for the conference.
+The program is worth a maximum of 1.55 CEUs, including 0.60 CEUs for the pre-conference workshop and .95 CEUs for the conference.
 Academy approval of this CE activity is based on course content only and does not imply endorsement of course content, specific products, or clinical procedure, or adherence of the event to the Academy’s Code of Ethics.
 Any views that are presented are those of the presenter/CE provider and not necessarily of the American Academy of Audiology.

 This program is offered for up to 1.6 ASHA CEUs.
 ASHA Provider approval does not imply endorsement of course content.
 (CE Credits Pending Approval.)
+Each participant must attend all of the session to attain full credit for that session.

 Learner Outcomes